Economical and easy, are slow cookers really all they're cracked up to be? Yes!, says food writer Caroline Hire. Here's how to make the most of one...

 10. Chicken & red wine casserole with herby dumplings

-And if you haven't already got a slow cooker and are wondering which one to buy, take a look at our pick of what's on the market.
+And if you haven't already got a slow cooker and are wondering which one to buy, take a look at our pick of the best slow cookers.